Period Poverty Project

 The Club, through their fundraising efforts which include their Fun Wine Quiz, as well as a matching grant from Rotary Foundation ensured that the amount of harvested water was doubled, that the water was made safe through the correct filtration systems and that a new push tap was installed to remove any waste by children leaving the tap running.

-In 2019 we also launched the "Love In A Box" shoebox scheme to replace the Operation Christmas Child scheme with lots of support from our club members, a project that we hope to continue this coming year, dependent on restrictions from the Covid-19 pandemic.
+In 2019 we also launched the "Love In A Box" shoebox scheme to replace the Operation Christmas Child scheme with lots of support from our club members, a project that we have repeated in 2020 with great success, collecting 1600 shoeboxes filled with gifts, even during the pandemic, please see our article below.